 In the roughly 40 years since Parallel Distributed Processing was published, it's become increasingly convincing that these strange representations are part of the right approach for building intelligent machines.
 Under this philosophy, "uninterpretable" neuron activations are a sign we're on the right track, rather than a reason to design more "interpretable" networks!
 However, little is known about how large neural networks use distributed representations in practice.
 How does the residual stream of a deep transformer model store information, and what information does it store?

-Under the superposition hypothesis, a vector yy of activations is a superposition y=iXfixi=Fxy = \sum_{i \in \mathcal X} f_i x_i = Fx of several "feature vectors" fif_i corresponding to a small subset X\Xc of non-zero entries in an underlying sparse vector x.x.
-The indices ii are called "features" and are expected to have fairly specific and interpretable meanings.
-For FxFx to be a good code for many sparse vectors, it turns out that most features fif_i must be distributed across many dimensions.
+Under the superposition hypothesis, a vector of activations is a superposition of several "feature vectors" corresponding to a small subset of non-zero entries in an underlying sparse vector The indices are called "features" and are expected to have fairly specific and interpretable meanings.
+For to be a good code for many sparse vectors, it turns out that most features must be distributed across many dimensions.
 (In other terms, most neurons cannot have limited "receptive fields.")
-When this happens, the projection FxFx is a kind of distributed representation for x.x.
+When this happens, the projection is a kind of distributed representation for

 Using the superposition hypothesis, researchers have made some promising headway into decoding hidden activations in large language models.
 For example, see Anthropic's seminal work on sparse autoencoders from October 2023.
 (For a particularly simple, convincing example of how a transformer can discover features and represent them in linear superposition, see Neel Nanda's experiment on Othello-GPT's "world model".)
 However, it's still unclear how close we can get to decoding a transformer's entire "thought process" using this technique.

 In this post, we focus on an easier question.
-Hypothetically, how much information about a sparse vector could our neural network store in an nn dimensional projection?
-To keep things really simple, we'll suppose that x{0,1}Nx \in \left\{ 0, 1 \right\}^N is a kk-sparse binary vector encoding a set of kk features chosen uniformly at random and that the feature vectors fif_i are random.
+Hypothetically, how much information about a sparse vector could our neural network store in an dimensional projection?
+To keep things really simple, we'll suppose that is a -sparse binary vector encoding a set of features chosen uniformly at random and that the feature vectors are random.

 To represent the set of three strings above, just sum together their vectors.

-Can we use the superposition yy to detect which strings belong in our set?
+Can we use the superposition to detect which strings belong in our set?

-A natural idea is to check which feature vectors fif_i are unusually correlated with y.y.
-Let's try this out: enter a string in the widget below to compute the element-wise product of its feature vector with y.y.
-Positive numbers are colored blue.
+A natural idea is to check which feature vectors are unusually correlated with Let's try this out: enter a string in the widget below to compute the element-wise product of its feature vector with Positive numbers are colored blue.

-It's not easy to find the best conditions on n,n, kk and NN under which sparse recovery is guaranteed for a certain distribution of random matrices.
-Furthermore, results from the compressed sensing literature often assume that the ratio n/Nn/N and sparsity level k/Nk/N are bounded below by a constant.
-This makes sense in classical applications of compressed sensing, but for the superposition hypothesis it is more natural to think of NN as being exponentially large compared to nn and k.k.
-I'm (so far) not aware of good bounds that apply in this regime.
-However, our empirical results suggest that, for moderate values of NN and kN,k \ll N, xx can be decoded with high probability so long as nk(log2(N/k)+1/ln2),n \ge k (\log_2(N/k) + 1/\ln 2), where the RHS is a relatively tight upper bound on the number of bits needed to represent a kk-element set.
+It's not easy to find the best conditions on and under which sparse recovery is guaranteed for a certain distribution of random matrices.
+Furthermore, results from the compressed sensing literature often assume that the ratio and sparsity level are bounded below by a constant.
+This makes sense in classical applications of compressed sensing, but for the superposition hypothesis it is more natural to think of as being exponentially large compared to and I'm (so far) not aware of good bounds that apply in this regime.
+However, our empirical results suggest that, for moderate values of and can be decoded with high probability so long as where the RHS is a relatively tight upper bound on the number of bits needed to represent a -element set.
 In other terms, we are saying that only one dimension per bit is enough.
 (I have no idea why this is the case.
 Please contact me if you do!)
 As we will show empirically, this is a big improvement over matched filters.

 The remainder of this post is divided into two parts.
 First, we'll make an empirical comparison of matched filter decoding with a compressed sensing method.
 Then, we propose our tentative argument that transformers encode more information in superposition than matched filters can reliably decode.
 We call this the dense superposition hypothesis.

-For N{28,29,,216}N \in \left\{ 2^8, 2^9, \dots, 2^{16} \right\} and k{1,,100},k \in \{1, \dots, 100\}, let's see how large the dimension nn of the random projection y=Fxy = F x needs to be for xx to be recoverable by either matched filters or by a simple compressed sensing algorithm.
+For and let's see how large the dimension of the random projection needs to be for to be recoverable by either matched filters or by a simple compressed sensing algorithm.
 (The code used for these experiments is available here.
 As our compressed sensing method we used weakly regularized lasso regression optimized with coordinate descent—a very conceptually simple algorithm.)

-Empirically, we find that the minimum nn required by matched filters grows linearly with respect to kk for fixed N,N, and that the required dimensions per feature n/kn/k grows like 8lnN.8 \ln N. So far, this agrees with the Johnson-Lindenstrauss bound.
-However, it turns out that the ratio n/kn/k needs to be a little smaller than 8lnN8\ln N for matched filters to fail with moderate probability.
-For the range of parameters we considered, it turns out that the inequality n8k(lnN3)n \le 8k(\ln N - 3) accurately predicts the regime where matched filters fail reliably, and at least 8k(lnN1)8k(\ln N - 1) dimensions are needed for a reasonable chance of reconstruction.
+Empirically, we find that the minimum required by matched filters grows linearly with respect to for fixed and that the required dimensions per feature grows like So far, this agrees with the Johnson-Lindenstrauss bound.
+However, it turns out that the ratio needs to be a little smaller than for matched filters to fail with moderate probability.
+For the range of parameters we considered, it turns out that the inequality accurately predicts the regime where matched filters fail reliably, and at least dimensions are needed for a reasonable chance of reconstruction.

-Empirically, it turns out that C=ln2C = \ln 2 is close to the optimal value, and nk(log2(N/k)+1/ln2)n \ge k (\log_2(N/k) + 1/\ln 2) is always a sufficient condition for sparse recovery.
-This has a surprising interpretation: since the RHS is a close approximation for the entropy log2(Nk)\log_2 \binom N k of a kk-element subset when kN,k \ll N, it appears that the xx can be recovered so long as yy encodes not much more than "one bit per dimension."
+Empirically, it turns out that is close to the optimal value, and is always a sufficient condition for sparse recovery.
+This has a surprising interpretation: since the RHS is a close approximation for the entropy of a -element subset when it appears that the can be recovered so long as encodes not much more than "one bit per dimension."

-These prices can easily vary by a factor of 88 for moderate values of k.k.
-Roughly, this means that matched filters can require about 88 "bits per dimension."
-Given n=1000n = 1000 dimensions—a typical number for the residual layer of a transformer—this is the difference between reliably storing a set with 100100 elements and inconsistently storing a dozen.
-In a regime where kk is at least some fraction of N,N, matched filters are inefficient in an asymptotic sense: the required bits per dimension diverges to infinity.
+These prices can easily vary by a factor of for moderate values of Roughly, this means that matched filters can require about "bits per dimension."
+Given dimensions—a typical number for the residual layer of a transformer—this is the difference between reliably storing a set with elements and inconsistently storing a dozen.
+In a regime where is at least some fraction of matched filters are inefficient in an asymptotic sense: the required bits per dimension diverges to infinity.
 (This is the normal regime of compressed sensing.)

 In practice, how good are transformers at dealing with sparse superpositions of features?
 Can they reliably process superpositions that are too "densely packed" to be decoded by matched filters?
 It might be possible for a neural network to run a computation on an efficiently encoded sparse signal without leaving superposition—that is, without first "decoding" features and storing them as activations.
 Let's call this the dense superposition hypothesis.